Interfering With Others and Authority Crimes in Georgia

 Felony convictions carry consequences beyond prison and fines.
 Having a felony conviction on your record can make it difficult to find employment, obtain credit, buy a house, and will result in a loss of voting rights

-Because of the wide range of penalties, it is crucial that you retain a Criminal Defense Attorney in Georgia to help you through the process.
+Because of the wide range of penalties, it is crucial that you retain an Interfering with Others or Authorities Attorney in Georgia to help you through the process.

 It was accidental: Evidence proving that the damage was committed without the knowledge of harming or intending to damage would be greatly beneficial to your case.